HillJustin/HillJustin.github.io/selected works/index.md

 last updated: July 08, 2019

-I apologize for the naïve Ayn Rand references in some of my poetry bios; I too was young at one point.
+*I apologize for the naïve Ayn Rand references in some of my poetry bios; I too was young at one point.*{: style="font-size: 0.6em"}
 <!-- blurb about current projects -->